Did you know that the holidays are the perfect time to develop a gift PR guide?

 12) Thank the editor

-If an editor or media outlet publishes your gift guide, you should immediately send a thank-you email to the editor, informing them that you will share their article on the client’s website and across their social media platforms.
+If an editor or media outlet publishes your gift guide, you should immediately send a thank-you email to the editor.
+Additionally, inform them that you will share their article on the client’s website and across their social media platforms.
 This show of appreciation will create valuable collaboration with the editor, putting you in a better position the next time you contact them.

 13) Share holiday gift guide on social media

 You should post your holiday gift guide on social media to attract more attention.
-By posting this gift guide on social media, you can initiate engaging conversations with your target audience and gauge their interest in the items on your guide.
+By posting this gift guide on social media, you can initiate engaging conversations with your target audience.
+You can also gauge their interest in the items on your guide.
 Using this information, you can decide whether it’s worth it to produce an updated gift guide or not.

 Examples of effective holiday email campaigns